Sons of the Desert (band)

 Sons of the Desert was an American country music band founded in 1989 in Waco, Texas.
 Its most famous lineup consisted of brothers Drew Womack (lead vocals) and Tim Womack (lead guitar, background vocals), along with Scott Saunders (keyboards), Doug Virden (bass guitar, background vocals), and Brian Westrum (drums).
 The band released Whatever Comes First for Epic Records Nashville in 1997, and recorded a second album for Epic which was not released.
 Change followed in 2000.
-Counting two singles from the unreleased album, Sons of the Desert charted eight times on the Billboard Hot Country Songs charts, including the top ten hit "Whatever Comes First"; they were also guest vocalists on Lee Ann Womack's 2000 hit "I Hope You Dance" and Ty Herndon's "It Must Be Love", both of which reached No. 1 on that chart.
+Counting two singles from the unreleased album, Sons of the Desert charted eight times on Billboard Hot Country Songs, including the top ten hit "Whatever Comes First"; they were also guest vocalists on Lee Ann Womack's 2000 hit "I Hope You Dance" and Ty Herndon's "It Must Be Love", both of which reached No. 1 on that chart.
 Following the band's disestablishment, Drew Womack became a solo artist; he would join Lonestar in 2021.

 Biography

 The band, deriving its name from the 1933 Laurel and Hardy film Sons of the Desert, was founded in 1989 by a group of students attending McLennan Community College in Waco, Texas.
 The original members included Doug Virden, Jim Beavers, Troy Von Haefen, Kyle Mathis, and Curtis Beck.
+By 1994, the lineup had consisted of Doug Virden, Scott Saunders, Drew Womack, Brian Westrum, and guitarist Mark Matejka.

 First album

 In 1997, Sons of the Desert signed to Epic Records' Nashville division.
+By this point, Drew's brother Tim had replaced Matejka as well.
 The band's debut album, Whatever Comes First, was released that year.
-Its title track served as the lead-off single, reaching a peak of No. 10 on the Billboard Hot Country Singles & Tracks charts.
+Its title track served as the lead-off single, reaching a peak of No. 10 on Billboard Hot Country Singles & Tracks.
 The album's second and third singles, "Hand of Fate" and "Leaving October" (which Drew Womack wrote about his third-grade teacher), also reached top 40 on the same chart.
 Drew Womack and Virden also appeared as studio backing vocalists for other Epic Records artists, including Ty Herndon's 1996 album Living in a Moment and 1998 album Big Hopes, as well as Joe Diffie's 1997 album Twice Upon a Time.
 Drew Womack also wrote Kenny Chesney's 1997 single "She's Got It All".